 Currency hedging is another strategy that can be challenging to achieve results with.
-To reduce the risk of unfavorable exchange rate shifts when holding a stock in foreign currency, investors should have an “equal but opposite position in the currency itself,” according to Fidelty.
+To reduce the risk of unfavorable exchange rate shifts when holding a stock in foreign currency, investors should have an “equal but opposite position in the currency itself,” according to Fidelity.

 However, even professional investors have difficulty timing currency.
-And there’s a level of effort and cost involved for returns that isn’t necessarily significant, Fidelity noted — so the strategy might not be worth it.
+And there’s a level of effort and cost involved for returns that aren’t necessarily significant, Fidelity noted — so the strategy might not be worth it.

 22. First-Time Venture Funds Are Risky